collectivecardgame/library/docs/welcome.md

 ## [Wiki](https://collective.gamepedia.com/Collective_Wiki)

-Our [Wiki](https://collective.gamepedia.com/Collective_Wiki) is moderated heavily by the players and is a great companion to the Library, with lots of strategies for specific heroes, cards and decks.
-If it's not here, you can probably find it on the wiki!
+Our [Wiki](https://collective.gamepedia.com/Collective_Wiki) is moderated heavily by the players.
+It's a great addition for learning more about our Collective's in-game lore as well as history of the game itself.
+If you'd like to help expand on a topic or two, or just want to have a good read, you can check it out!